Arvtesh/UnityFx.DependencyInjection/README.md

 In interface injection the dependency provides an injector method that will inject the dependency into any client passed to it.
 Clients must implement an interface that exposes a setter method that accepts the dependency.
 The advantage of interface injection is that dependencies can be completely ignorant of their clients yet can still receive a reference to a new client and, using it, send a reference-to-self back to the client.
 In this way, the dependencies become injectors.
 The key is that the injecting method (which could just be a classic setter method) is provided through an interface.

 ## Using the library
-Reference the DLL and import the namespace:
+Reference the DLL (NuGet package) and import the namespace:
 ```csharp
 using UnityFx.DependencyInjection;
 ```